Indoor Electric Grills Review

 Electric Grills: How We Tested, What We Found

 We looked at some of the most popular among a few different types of tabletop electric grills as we researched the topic.
 Our electric grill reviews include those that can help you cook eggs, paninis, steak, vegetables and much more.
-The most common uses, though, are very likely skinless chicken and hamburger patties.
+The most common uses, though, are very likely chicken breasts and hamburger patties.
 That is what we decided to test.
 We looked for the best grill to get a quick and delicious supper on the table in any kind of weather.

-We tested each grill on multiple chicken tenders and hamburger patties.
+We tested each grill on multiple skinless chicken pieces and hamburger patties.
 We cooked on opposite sides of each unit to check for uniform heat, side to side.
 We bought all meat from the same store and prepared each piece of meat the same way to determine which appliances work the best in the same set of circumstances.
 We looked for the grills that worked quickly and efficiently to prepare moist and delicious chicken and perfectly cooked hamburgers.